-Northeastern’s state-of-the-art Interdisciplinary Science and Engineering Complex (ISEC) officially opened on April 3, ushering in a new era of transformative research on Monday.
+Northeastern’s state-of-the-art Interdisciplinary Science and Engineering Complex (ISEC) officially opened on April 3, ushering in a new era of transformative research.

 On March 8th and 9th, 190 Massachusetts high school students participated in Biotech Futures.
 Biotech Futures is a day-long college and career exploration event that exposes high school students to the educational opportunities and diverse fields of study in the life sciences at the college level through hands-on laboratory experiences and a campus tour.
 The event was […]